 First up, we have the classic kind of design, those which are totally unique and bring an entirely new type of experience to the forefront.
 As we know from the movies, an original smash hit usually has the power to outdo sequels and other franchises down the line, the same is true of the web in that a unique experience catered entirely to the market audience tends to really strengthen the content and services rather than detract from it as so many designs do.
 While it’s true that many sites gain influence from other sites, movies are the same, having nods and references to another’s scenes.

 How do you create an original design?
 Experimentation is one key principle to follow.
 Often we find ourselves simply sticking with convention and not really taking the time to understand how our own users take advantage of our interfaces.
+There is a sub-specialty of branding called brand anthropology, and it's incredibly beneficial to study your brand's culture in order to keep up the flow of its message with its logo.
 Listening to your audience if you have one and coming up with innovative solutions can save user’s time and effort.
 Don’t be afraid to break out of the grid, try several iterations of features until you’re happy and push the limits imposed by web browsers!

 Signs of an original design: